Pagure/pagure/doc/usage/troubleshooting.rst

 Troubleshooting
 ===============

-This page lists some of the potential issues one may have in pagure as well as their solution(s).
+This page lists some of the potential issues one may have in Pagure as well as their solution(s).

 Contents: